 “I know.
 Rainbow roses, colour-changing ribbon.
 I’ll get it done, Lis.”

-Benjamin, yesterday, ranted about people who spend too much time flirting in the classroom and not enough time on their spelling.
-I’m all for a good flirt, she said while Mara grinned at finding a boon companion in her dislike of That Day and Benjamin’s own tendency to outrageous flirting, but can the students keep it outside the classroom?
+Benjamin, yesterday, ranted about people who spend too much time flirting in the classroom and not enough time correcting their spelling.
+I’m all for a good flirt, she said while Mara grinned at both finding a boon companion in her dislike of That Day and Benjamin’s own tendency to outrageous flirting, but can the students keep it outside the classroom?

 Only a week longer, Mara thinks, and then the world can return to its regularly-scheduled degree of romantic omnipresence.